18F/18f.gsa.gov/_services_projects/fbi-crime-data-explorer.md

 * The site helped the FBI reach a far broader audience, promote citizen engagement, and improve resource allocation for communities.
 * Working in the open helped push the team to better meet the transparency and public service missions of their program.
 * The process of working with 18F helped the Criminal Justice Information Services office begin thinking of itself as a digital organization.
-* Beyond launching their first open-source, cloud-based app, the experience of creating a product with 18F opened the door to new ways of working that will help modernize how the FBI builds and buys technology.
+* Beyond launching their first open-source, cloud-based app, working with 18F allowed the FBI to use new ways of working that will help modernize how it builds and buys technology.